 Next, I added more stamping with a different stamp.
 Just to break the white a little bit.
 Here’s the finished mixed media background:

 If you want to add more things on top, check this out.
-I glued a girl from my printable design, which you can download for free in my printables library (sign up at the bottom of the post).
-Also, I used other paper cut-outs from my previous projects, and all of these are in my free library, too.
+I glued a girl from my printable design.
+Also, I used other paper cut-outs from my previous projects.

 This one is going to be messy, so I’m giving you the heads-up.